Planck 2013 results. I. Overview of products and scientific results: CMB Science Products

 \subsection{CMB map extraction}

 Our approach to component separation for \Planck, and more specifically to extraction of a CMB map, is described in detail in \citet{planck2013-p06}.
-A single component separation technique cannot extract the maps for all the known intensity diffuse components (CMB and foregrounds) as the number of parameters needed to describe them even minimally exceeds the number of frequency channels.
-Four different methods were optimized to produce a CMB map based on the \Planck\ maps alone, i.e., without the addition of any other external data: SMICA, an implementation of independent component analysis of power spectra; NILC, a needlet-based version of internal linear combination; Commander-Ruler, a pixel-based version of parameter and template fitting; and SEVEM, template fitting using the lowest and highest freuqency bands.
+We cannot extract maps independently for all diffuse components (CMB, synchrotron, free-free, AME, dust, CIB, SZ) using \Planck\ data alone, as the number of parameters needed to describe them exceeds the number of frequency channels.
+However, by treating some or all of the foregrounds in combination, we can extract the CMB itself quite effectively.
+Four different methods were developed and optimized to do this using \Planck\ maps alone: {\tt SMICA} (independent component analysis of power spectra, \citealt{delabrouille2003}; \citealt{cardoso2008}); {\tt NILC} (needlet-based internal linear combination, \citealt{delabrouille2009}); {\tt Commander-Ruler} (pixel-based parameter and template fitting with Gibbs sampling, \citealt{eriksen2006}; \citealt{eriksen2008}); and {\tt SEVEM} (template fitting, \citealt{fernandez2012}).

-The use of several methods giving consistent results is a useful cross-validation tool, and demonstrates the robustness of the CMB map obtained by \Planck.
-All three algorithms were run on the FFP6 simulations of \Planck\ data (see Sect.~\ref{sec:FFP}).
-Based on this comparison and on statistical tests conducted on the real \Planck\ data (consistency with \Planck\ likelihood, correlation with external templates, local distribution of skewness and kurtosis, and more), one method (SMICA) was selected to extract a CMB map useful for non-Gaussianity and related searches on the largest possible fraction of the sky; this is the map used as the main source in a wide variety of analysis presented in this release \citep{planck2013-p09,planck2013-p09a,planck2013-p19,planck2013-p20,planck2013-p12,planck2013-p14}.
-However, we find that all three methods yield CMB maps that are adequate for similar analysis, although their performance varies from method to method \citep{planck2013-p06}, and some may be more suitable for specific studies.
-We therefore release all three maps, to offer the users a grasp of the uncertainties and level of robustness associated to the different assumptions made in these methods.
+All four codes were tested and characterized on the FFP6 simulations of \Planck\ data (see Sect.~\ref{sec:FFP}).
+Based on performance in simulations and on statistical tests conducted on the \Planck\ data, {\tt SMICA} was selected to extract the high-resolution CMB map used for non-Gaussianity and higher-order statistics, while {\tt Commander} (run without the {\tt Ruler} extension) was selected to extract the low-resolution CMB map used to construct the low-$\ell$ likelihood.
+The {\tt SMICA} high-resolution map is used in a wide variety of analyses presented in this release \citep{planck2013-p09,planck2013-p09a,planck2013-p19,planck2013-p20,planck2013-p12,planck2013-p14}.
+Although performance details vary somewhat from method to method \citep{planck2013-p06} and some methods are preferred for specific purposes, all four methods yield CMB maps suitable for cosmological analysis.
+Moreover, the use of multiple methods giving consistent results provides important cross-validation, and demonstrates the robustness of the CMB map obtained by \Planck.
+We therefore release all four maps, to give users a grasp of both the uncertainties and the robustness associated with these methods.